jhkgeneral/CyberSecurity_Consultant/README.md

 |          |                     |                      |
 |          |                     |                      |

-### Elk Configuration
+### Section 3: ELK Stack Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- **Accuracy:** Leveraging Ansible to automate the setup of ELK machine helps ensure the accurate configuration of settings and flags, helping to eliminate human error.
+- **Completeness:** Leveraging Ansible to automate the setup of ELK machine helps ensure the complete setup of a single machine or many machines, helping to eliminate machines from being missed.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._